Photodynamic therapy (PDT)

 After treatment

 You stay in the endoscopy department or x-ray department until the sedation or anaesthetic wears off.
-A nurse then takes you back to your ward.
 You can usually go home that evening.

 A few days after the treatment your doctor might need to remove the dead cells.
 They do this using an endoscopy tube.